openmrs/openmrs-module-regadbintegration/README.md

  Try starting the module again.

+ Here's the user manual for the module http://aniketha.github.io/openmrs-module-regadbintegration-1/

  **If you need not require RegaDB any more you simply run 'vagrant destroy' command in your cmd from your vagrant folder.**